Accrual vs. Cash Accounting for Your Online Business

 Who Can Use Cash Basis Accounting?

-Are you just taking your first step to business success?
-Perhaps, you have a passion for running a business but don't know how to do accounting.
+Are you a sole proprietor starting an online business?
+You may have a passion for running a business but don't know how to do accounting.
 If so, the cash method is for you.

-Are you strapped for cash, worrying about how you will pay your taxes this year?
-With cash basis accounting, you’ll have lesser taxes to pay since your income during this period is low.
+Meanwhile, you can use cash basis accounting if you are still a low-income or cash-strapped company.
+With cash basis accounting, you'll have lower taxes since your income during this period is expectedly low.

-It's not known for ease of use, but there are many advantages to using the accrual method of accounting for your online business.
+Accrual accounting is not known for ease of use, but there are many advantages to using the accrual method of accounting for your online business.
+Here are some of them:

 Accurate Current Assets and Liabilities